Stanford Cancer Institute Directory

 Laurie Kraus Lacob Professor

-Laurie Kraus Lacob Professor Fellow, Stanford Distinguished Careers Institute Director, Stanford Women’s Cancer Center Senior Scientific Advisor, Stanford Cancer Institute Director, Stanford Health Care Communication Program
+Laurie Kraus Lacob Professor Stanford University School of Medicine Director, Stanford Women’s Cancer Center Senior Advisor, Stanford Cancer Institute Director, Stanford Health Communication Initiative Advancing Communication Excellence at Stanford Stanford Center for Health Education Office of the Vice Provost for Teaching and Learning Stanford University Director, Stanford Health Care Communication Program Stanford Health Care

 Assistant Professor of Medicine (Hematology) and of Genetics